jbostoen/iTop-custom-extensions/readme.md

 This repository contains all sorts of **unofficial** examples and extensions for iTop, both finished and unfinished.

 There's some very basic examples about adding/changing fields; creating new object classes.
-Advanced examples include adding menu's, entirely new dashlets, flexible reports, custom front ends, ...
+Advanced examples include adding menus, entirely new dashlets, flexible reports, custom front ends, ...

 # Folders
 - **docs**: contains info/hints on using the extensions in this repository, but also on implementing/using iTop
 - **utils**: some utilities I use for debugging and development
-- **web/extensions**: extensions which are actively maintained and which should be stable You can drop and merge this under <iTop folder>/web .
+- **web/extensions**: extensions which are actively maintained and which should be stable.
+You can drop and merge this under <iTop folder>/web .

 - **wip**: work in progress.
 Unfinished.
 Also contains some concepts.

 # Support development / freelance
 If you appreciate this work, consider a small donation.
-Also open to offers to discuss configuring or customizing your iTop or to develop new features or extensions.
+Also open to offers to discuss configuring, customizing and troubleshooting your iTop instance.
+Or to develop new features or extensions.
 Feel free to get in touch: jbostoen.itop@outlook.com

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/jbostoen)